 The second phase of The Listening Fund, launched in 2021, will continue to support some adult-led organisations but it will also more directly empower young people.
 We will do this in part by recruiting a group of paid young advisers.
 They will have significant influence on the Fund, including designing a strategy and recommending decisions for a large, discreet pot of funding.
 We want this funding to invest in the work that young people prioritise and we are open to challenging our thinking about traditional grant-making strategies, processes and recipients.

 How we work

-In 2017, 22 organisations were chosen to be Listening Fund partners and their projects started in Spring 2018.
+In 2021, 9 organisations were chosen to be Listening Fund phase two partners.
+Their projects start this Spring.

-The Listening Fund in England is supported by The Big Lottery Fund, Blagrave Trust, Comic Relief and The Esmée Fairbairn Foundation, and it is being managed by the Blagrave Trust.
-The CORRA Foundation is leading on the establishment of a sister fund in Scotland.
+The Listening Fund in England is supported by the Blagrave Trust, Children in Need, the Esmée Fairbairn Foundation and the Tudor Trust.
+It is being managed by the Blagrave Trust.

 There appear to be a number of reasons for the lack of engagement with young people: the traditional belief that young people lack the capacity to understand complex issues, and that decision-making is best left to the (adult) experts; that listening to young people might undermine the authority of adults; that young people will have unrealistic expectations and will inevitably be disappointed; that, in times of austerity, listening to young people is a low priority; and that the requirement to be seen to listening to young people can be met by engaging with the most compliant young people.